-Details of guarantees provided by the Company and the Consolidated Entity are provided in Note 20.
+Details of guarantees provided by Cochlear are provided in Note 20.

 Liquidity risk

 Liquidity risk is the risk that Cochlear will not be able to meet its financial obligations as they fall due.
 Cochlear's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to Cochlear's reputation.